Azure/MS-AMP-Examples/gpt3/README.md

 # This is an example of GPT3 using MS-AMP

 ## Apply patch to Megatron-DeepSpeed
-We made a few changes to the official Megatron-DeepSpeed and packaged it into a patch.
-You need to apply this patch to third_party/Megatron-DeepSpeed.
+We made a few changes to the official Megatron-LM and packaged it into a patch.
+You need to apply this patch to third_party/Megatron-LM.
 ```bash
 cd ../third_party/Megatron-LM
 git apply ../../gpt3/Megatron-LM.patch